Report Summary

 JavaScript Optimization

 It’s better to minify JavaScript in order to improve website performance.
 The diagram shows the current total size of all JavaScript files against the prospective JavaScript size after its minification and compression.
-It is highly recommended that all JavaScript files should be compressed and minified as it can save up to 1.0 MB or 78% of the original size.
+This website has mostly compressed JavaScripts.

 CSS Optimization

 CSS files minification is very important to reduce a web page rendering time.
 The faster CSS files can load, the earlier a page can be rendered.
-Energy.gov needs all CSS files to be minified and compressed as it can save up to 599.5 kB or 86% of the original size.
+Energy.gov has all CSS files already compressed.

 Requests Breakdown